MRSA-J/MRSA-J.github.io/README.md

-# Professional Portfolio
+# Chen Wei's Portfolio

-A modern, responsive personal portfolio website built with Next.js, TypeScript, and Tailwind CSS.
-Perfect for showcasing your work, skills, and experience as a Software Developer, Machine Learning Engineer, or Data Analyst.
+A modern, responsive personal portfolio website built with Next.js and TypeScript.
+Showcasing my work, skills, and experience as a Full Stack Engineer, Machine Learning Engineer, and Data Analyst.

 ## Features